Admissions Application Checklist

-School Report and Transcript: Allow ample time for your counselor to complete the form online and return it to Middlebury with your 9th-11th grade transcript.
+School Report, Counselor Recommendation, and Transcript: Allow ample time for your counselor to complete the form online and return it to Middlebury with your 9th-11th grade transcript.

-Senior Grade Report: Early Decision candidates should remind counselors to provide senior grades.
+Senior Grade Report: Early Decision candidates should request that their counselor send mid-term senior grades.

-All applicants should remind counselors to submit mid-year grades by February 15.
+All applicants should request that their counselor send mid-year grades by February 15.
 Final decisions will not be made without some form of senior grades.

 Standardized Tests: Request testing services or guidance department to submit directly to Middlebury College.

 English Proficiency Test: (if English is not your first language)Taken no later than December.